onochieifedebe/Stock-Data-Analysis-Project/README.md

 # Stock-Data-Analysis-Project

-I this project I will perform data analysis,visualization and calculate the stock daily return on 9 stocks.
+In this project I will perform data analysis,visualization and calculate the stock daily return on 9 stocks.